 Users who don't want their data to be stored on RoboForm's servers will have to turn off automatic sync, and can then either rely exclusively on a local copy of their data or sync to a dedicated shared folder with Dropbox.

 The latter option would enable syncing between two or more computers in different locations, but RoboForm won't provide technical support for this procedure nor guarantee that it is secure.
 Keeping your data local or syncing it on Dropbox would also preclude you from using the RoboForm mobile apps, as there is no way to disable their syncing to RoboForm's servers.
 (UPDATE: RoboForm tells us that Android and iOS users can indeed disable automatic syncing by going to Settings -> Account.)

 RoboForm simply falls down in a few too many areas for us to enthusiastically recommend it when there are stronger options available for almost the same price.
-For $4 more a year, the premium version of LastPass delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.
+For the same price, the premium version of LastPass delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.